- WHERE TO STAY

 * Children under 11 travel free without a ticket on London buses, London Underground and Overground, DLR and some rail services.

-If having to purchase on the day of travel and from a ticket machine is a lot of hassle and stress you do not need you can order Group Travelcards online in advance from Visit Britain.
-Visit Britain are the only outlet you can buy from in advance.
+If having to purchase on the day of travel and from a ticket machine is a lot of hassle and stress you do not need, you can order Group Travelcards online in advance from Visit Britain or the TFL website.

 Tickets are sent to your home address wherever in the world you reside, for which there is a charge.